 - Delicate edges and facettes

-- Optics: highest magnification over the complete length of the laser bar/submount
+- High magnification need for the complete length of the laser bar/submount

 - Perfect coplanarity required to ensure proper thermal management